zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overallocate.md

 }
 ```

-Let's say we create another VM named *myVM2* and associate it with the preceding capacity reservation group.
+Let's say we create another VM named *myVM2* and associate it to the preceding capacity reservation group.

 The Instance View for the capacity reservation group now looks like this example: